 Independent press agencies – also known as ‘news wires’ – supply general interest or specialist news, features or pictures to news media.
 There are several leading press agencies, including Agence France Presse (based in Paris), Associated Press and United Press International (both based in the U.S.), Thomson Reuters and the British-based Press Association.
 See the National Association of Press Agencies for further details.

 There is a wide range of postgraduate courses covering many areas of journalism, including newspapers, broadcast journalism, online and sport.
 A number of these courses are vocational and can be just as intense as a full time job.
 Core subjects of NCTJ courses can include news reporting, journalism e-portfolio, Teeline shorthand, media law, court reporting and public affairs.
 There are also Master's courses available for those that want to take a more academic approach to journalism.
-Either way, if you are interested in taking a course try to attend an open day or visit before making an application, you can also try one News Associates' free workshops.
+Either way, if you are interested in taking a course try to attend an open day or visit before making an application, you can also try a News Associates' free workshop.
 Before you embark on further study, ask questions about which organisations students have worked for after graduation, possible bursaries available and how the course is structured and assessed.